fairdataihub/SODA-for-SPARC-Docs/docs/prepare-metadata/create-dataset-description.md

 ### Related Information: protocol, paper, dataset, etc.

-1. Click Add a protocol to add a protocol.
+Before completing this section, your protocol(s) related to this dataset must be prepared on protocols.io under the SPARC group according to the [instructions available here](https://sparc.science/help/1slXZSS2XtTYQsdY6mEJi5).

-   - Protocol URL or DOI: URLs (if still private) / DOIs (if public) of protocols from protocols.io related to this dataset.
+1. Click Add a protocol.
+You can also click on `Click here to import my protocol information` first to connect your protocols.io account with SODA which would facilitate the next steps:

-   - Protocol type: This will state whether your link is a 'URL' or a 'DOI' item.
-Use one of those two items to reference the type of identifier.
+   - Protocol URL or DOI: Provide the URL (if still private) / DOI (if public) of your protocol from protocols.io.
+If you have connected your protocols.io account with SODA, you can simply select the protocol from the list of your protocols available on protocols.io in the SPARC group and SODA will automatically populate with the URL or DOI as applicable.
-   - Relation to the dataset: A prespecified list of relations for common protocols used in SPARC datasets.
-The value in this field must be read as the 'relationship that this dataset has to the specified protocol'.
+   - Protocol description: Provide a short description of the protocol.

-   - Protocol description: Provide a short description of the link.
+Repeat if you have multiple protocols.

-2. Click Add a URL/DOI to add a link other than a protocol.
+2. Click Add a URL/DOI to add a link relevant to this dataset (other than a protocol).
-   - URL or DOI: Specify your actual URL (if resource is public) or DOI (if resource is private).
-This can be web links to repositories or papers (DOI).
+   - URL or DOI: Specify the URL or DOI.
+This can be URL to a Github repository or DOI to a paper for instance.
-   - Link type: This will state whether your link is a 'URL' or 'DOI' item.
-Use one of those two items to reference the type of link.
+   - Link type: Select from the dropdown whether your link is a 'URL' or 'DOI'.
-   - Relation to the dataset: A prespecified list of relations for common URLs or DOIs used in SPARC datasets.
+   - Relation to the dataset: From the dropdown list, select the relationship between this link and the dataset.
 The value in this field must be read as the 'relationship that this dataset has to the specified URL/DOI'.
    - Link description: Provide a short description of the link.

 ### Additional Information

 1. Study collection title: Title of the larger collection of to which this dataset belongs.
+Leave empty if none.
 2. Other funding sources: Specify other funding sources, if any.
 Hit `Enter` on your keyboard after typing each.
 Leave empty if none.
 3. Acknowledgments: Specify any acknowledgments beyond funding and contributors.
 Leave empty if none.